/ Risk factors we cannot change / Biological sex and gender

-Biological sex as a risk factor for stroke
+Biological sex and gender as a risk factor for stroke

 Research shows that biological sex (and perhaps also gender) can impact stroke risk.